gregMercier/Montaigne/test.rst

     	return returnarray

 The second function:
--get_user_tweets() : function that allows to fill in the control log file and implements the xml file with the information we are interested in
+		get_user_tweets() : function that allows to fill in the control log file and implements the xml file with the information we are interested in
 This function uses two parameters the twitter username and the location of the destination xml file

 We use a list that will contain all the twitter information